About the Fall School

 Acknowledgments

-This workshop is sponsored by Schmidt Sciences in partnership with the University of Toronto.
+This Fall School is proposed as a Community Initiative Fund (CIF) event of the Schmidt AI in Science Program, sponsored by Schmidt Sciences in partnership with the University of Toronto.